Jeremy-Prior/TheKartozaHandbook/docs/src/devops/procedures/index.md

 # DevOps Procedures

-DevOps tasks are handled by the DevOps board
+DevOps tasks are handled by the DevOps board.